GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 the ``title`` and ``remark`` supplies the values of these strings.
 The ``file`` argument is the name of the file we wish to write to.
 The function returns 0 unless there is an error.
 Note on input, ``dim[2]`` can be set to 1 which means we will allocate the array for you; otherwise we assume space has already been secured.
+Also, if ``dim[3]`` is set to 1 we will in-place transpose the array from Fortran column-major array order to C-style row-major array order before writing.
+Note this means array will have been transposed when the function returns.

 ..
 [1]